jakeyjakeyy/dfchronicles-dev/README.md

   - **world/object.js**

-    Displays information about the state of data collection and generation when an event object has been selected for generation.
+    Displays information about the state of data collection and generation when an event object has been selected.

   - **worlds/worlds.css & worlds/worlds.js**